-So, we mentioned earlier the project team were almost all engaged in project.
+We mentioned earlier the project team were almost all engaged in project.
 But we did have one loose cannon who wasn’t totally on board.

 Surprisingly, this was the digital marketer we’d seconded from the brand team.
 You’d have thought a “digital” person would have been one of the earliest converts.

-It wasn’t until we showed how the whole brand and store ecosystem would work together, that they really started to get on board.
+It wasn’t until we showed how the whole brand and store ecosystem would work together, that he really started to get on board.
 Then we showed how driving sales through our own store was more profitable.
 And how that could be used to justify future investment into digital channels.
-That got him really got on board.
+That got him really on board.
 Money definitely talks.

 “It hasn’t worked in other companies”

 Though to be honest, most of those other launches had failed because they’d launched “big”.
-They’d pumped a load of advertising dollars into support their selling efforts.
+They’d pumped in a load of advertising dollars to support their selling efforts.
 Then, pulled the plug when they didn’t get a quick pay-off.
 We had a different D2C experience planned.

 We knew the pay-off time would be longer.
 So, we ran the project in a much lower-cost and lean way.
 We ran it “small” as a pilot.
 There was a definite test and learn approach.